NervanaSystems/neon/doc/source/distributed.rst

 multiple CPUs.
 Moreover, multi-GPU computation is only supported via our ``nervanagpu`` backend, which requires Maxwell architecture devices.

 The parallel implementation used in neon has been tested on up to 8 GPUs.
+All devices must be housed in the same machine.

 Parallelization Model
 ---------------------